LLNL/HPCCEA/2022/Rabbit-Kafka/RabbitMQTutorial.md

 * Create a file called receive.py
     * On the first line of the file, import the pika, sys, and os modules: `import pika, sys, os`
     * Delcare the main function: `def main():`
-        * Inside that function, just as you did in send.py, establish a connection with the server and delcare the queue you will receive messages from. *The queue you declare here must have the same name as the queue you declared in send.py*
+        * Inside that function, just as you did in send.py, establish a connection with the server and delcare the queue you will receive messages from. **The queue you declare here must have the same name as the queue you declared in send.py**
         * Still inside the main function, define a callback function, which will retrieve messages from the queue:

               def callback(ch, method, properties, body):
                   print(" [x] Received %r" %body)

-        * Outside of the callback function (but still within the main function), have your receiver begin consuming messages from the queue
+        * Outside of the callback function (but still within the main function), have your receiver begin consuming messages from the queue:

               channel.basic_consume(queue='your_queue_name', on_message_callback=callback, auto_ack=True)
               print(' [*] Waiting for messages.
 To exit, press CTRL+C')